zdf0221/CSCI-6554/README.md

 # CSCI 6554
- This is Lab work in CSCI 6554 in George Washington University.
+ This is Lab work in CSCI 6554 Computer Graphics II in George Washington University.